Violence flares in Bolivian Glencore mine dispute

-LA PAZ Clashes between rival miners broke out at a Bolivian tin and zinc mine owned by global commodities giant Glencore late Thursday and at least 15 people were hurt, local media reported Friday.
+LA PAZ, June 15 Clashes between rival miners broke out at a Bolivian tin and zinc mine owned by global commodities giant Glencore late Thursday and at least 15 people were hurt, local media reported Friday.

 A similar battle for control of the state-owned Huanuni tin mine ended in clashes that killed 17 people six years ago.